-- Ongoing evaluation of procedural skills and competency with equipment is critically important. - Conduct a thorough assessment of the patient pre-operatively. - Ensure that all testing and specialty evaluations are available for review prior to surgery; in an ambulatory setting, these details might not always be as readily available as in the inpatient setting. - Maintain a consistent post-procedure assessment process. - Update and review medical and family history at every visit to ensure the best decision-making. - Maintain problem lists. - Communicate with each other. - Focus on care coordination if other specialties are involved, including next steps and determining who is responsible for the patient. - Elicit a comprehensive patient history and conduct a thorough informed consent with the patient. - Give thorough and clear patient instructions. - Engage patients as active participants in their care. - Consider the patient's health literacy and other comprehension barriers. - Recognize that patient satisfaction with treatment outcomes can be influenced by a thorough informed consent and education process. - Document. - The operative record is critically important for detailing the pre-operative patient assessment, intra-operative steps, and post-operative sequence of events.
+- Ongoing evaluation of procedural skills and competency with equipment is critically important. - Conduct a thorough assessment of the patient pre-operatively. - Ensure that all testing and specialty evaluations are available for review prior to induction; in an ambulatory setting, these details might not always be as readily available as in the inpatient setting. - Maintain a consistent post-procedure assessment process. - Communicate with each other. - Actively collaborate with other members of the patient's surgical care team including all operating and recovery room staff.
+Coordinate the steps of the patient's care, including post-operatively. - Talk also to the patient/family, elicit a comprehensive patient history and conduct a thorough informed consent with the patient. - Focus on 'closing the loop' with regards to receiving, reporting and acting on test results. - Engage patients as active participants in their care. - Consider the patient's health literacy and other comprehension barriers. - Recognize that patient satisfaction with treatment outcomes can be influenced by a thorough informed consent and education process.

+Document.

+The operative record is critically important for detailing the pre-operative patient assessment, intra-operative steps, and post-operative sequence of events.
 Discrepancies or gaps in the details/timing make it much more difficult to build a supportive framework for defense against potential malpractice cases.